Glossary of Jungian Terms

 Anthropos.
 Primordial man, archetypal image of wholeness in alchemy, religion, and Gnostic philosophy.

 Primary structural element of human psyche.
-The archetype equals biologist's pattern of behavior as it rules the functioning of the psychical processes.
+The archetype equals biologist's pattern of behavior as it rules the functioning of the psychical (mind) processes.

+Archetypal image.
 The form or representation taken by the archetype in dreams, fantasies, cultural and religious (mythical) products.

 The process of conscious integration of the contents of the personal and collective unconscious.
 The assimilation is the result of conscious elaboration (insight) in the psychotherapeutic process.

 Collective unconscious.
 Distinctive from the personal unconscious, the collective unconscious is made of archetypes or primordial images.
+See also personal unconscious.

 Compensation.
 A natural process of reestablishing a certain balance in the psyche.